 National Archives and Records Administration

 Limited film footage of Members of Congress and occasional broadcasts of congressional proceedings taken prior to 1977, from newsreel or other government sources, may be available through the National Archives and Records Administration.
-To research the film holdings, visit the National Archives and Records Administration Motion Picture, Sound, and Video Research Room, submit a question, or call 301-837-0526.
+To research the film holdings, visit the National Archives and Records Administration Motion Picture, Sound, and Video Research Room, email email@example.com or call 301-837-0526.